 Does Baobab have caffeine?

-Baobab fruit doesn’t have caffeine.
+Baobab fruit powder doesn’t have caffeine.
 It’s unlikely that you’ll feel jittery jumpy energy after consuming it.
 Instead, the Baobab fruit promotes a healthy immune system and reduces inflammation throughout your body with its unique mix of antioxidants and fiber.
-What this means is that using the Baobab fruit for a few weeks will help you feel stronger, healthier, more energetic, and overall, more in balance.
+What this means is that using the Baobab fruit powder for a few weeks will help you feel stronger, healthier, more energetic, and overall, more in balance.

 What is the benefit of Baobab?